 From nothing and with no money we have developed a national network of over 250 people with branches in Manchester, Birmingham and Leeds.

 We heavily rely on volunteers to deliver the crucial and life saving work that we do.

 We will continue to help, support and nurture each other until our work is no longer needed.

-To increase health and well being of LGBT asylum seekers and integrate them into the British society and values
+To increase health and well being of LGBTIQ people seeking asylum and integrate them into the British society and values.

 To eliminate discrimination on the grounds of sexual or gender identity.